 The Fell System was invented by John Fell in 1863 to drive trains over the Mont Cenis Pass between France and Italy.
 It had a central (third) rail, gripped by horizontal wheels under the engine, which pulled the train uphill.
 The Wairarapa line’s first Fell engine was called Mont Cenis, but was later known as H199.
-When the line closed in 1955, the engines were scrapped, except H199.
-It was moved to a Featherston playground, to be clambered over by generations of children.
-In 1980 a group was formed to restore and house H199.
-It now sits in its own museum in Featherston.
+When the line closed in 1955, the engines were scrapped, except for H199.
+It was moved to a Featherston playground, to be clambered over by several generations of children.
+In 1980 a group was formed to restore and house H199, which now sits in its own museum in Featherston.

 Aratoi: the Wairarapa Museum of Art and History opened in Masterton in 2002.
-The complex, which has won architectural awards, incorporates the old Wesley Church as a gallery space.
+The complex, which has won architectural awards, incorporates the former Wesley Church as a gallery space.
 Aratoi grew out of the Wairarapa Arts Centre, and collects art and objects relating to the region’s history.
 It acts as kaitiaki (guardian) to a growing collection of taonga (Māori treasures), including several cloaks.
 In 2006 it became home to an important private art collection – the Rutherford Trust Collection, built up by the Department of Electricity.
-This includes paintings by Colin McCahon, Toss Woollaston, Ralph Hotere and other national artists.
+This includes paintings by Colin McCahon, Toss Woollaston, Ralph Hotere and other nationally prominent artists.

 Ratepayer funding of the Aratoi museum was contentious.
 Pat White, a local artist, argued that Aratoi’s value ‘was priceless’ and could not be judged ‘in accountants’ columns’.
 Rod McKenzie, a dairy farmer, had once visited the Wairarapa Arts Centre ‘and saw an old railway sleeper with a bit of wire on it.
 I thought it was going to trip someone up so I went to pull it out when someone told me it was a display’.
-He thought ratepayers’ money was better spent on regional sport.
+He thought ratepayers’ money would be better spent on regional sport.
 1

 The archive, part of the Masterton library, is a storehouse for many of the region’s important documents and archives.
 It also publishes books on local history.

-Novelist and autobiographer Sylvia Ashton-Warner was educated in the Wairarapa, and fiction writer Nigel Cox was born in Pahīatua and spent part of his childhood in Masterton.
-His 2004 novel Tarzan Presley was set in the Wairarapa.
+Novelist and autobiographer Sylvia Ashton-Warner was educated in Wairarapa, and fiction writer Nigel Cox was born in Pahīatua and spent part of his childhood in Masterton.
+His 2004 novel Tarzan Presley was set in Wairarapa.